Last Updated on November 17, 2022 by Lori Geurin

-But what if I told you that there’s a way to lose weight and keep it off without counting calories, giving up your favorite foods, or spending hours at the gym?
+But what if I told you there’s a way to lose weight and keep it off without counting calories, giving up your favorite foods, or spending hours at the gym?
 Intermittent fasting (IF) is that way.
 Intermittent fasting is not a diet; it’s simply a pattern of eating in which you cycle between periods of eating and fasting.

 You may have heard of intermittent fasting before, but you might not know much about it or how it works.
 In this blog post, I’m going to share with you everything you need to know about intermittent fasting results for women, including: